 Council Regulation 834/2007 is the EU's general framework regulation that sets out rules for organic production and labeling.
 Commission Regulation 889/2008 sets out detailed rules for the implementation of Regulation 834/2007.
-A new EU Regulation on organic production and labelling of organic products was adopted in May, 2018 and it will enter into force on January, 1, 2022, repealing the Council Regulation 834/2007.
-For more information see GAIN report "New EU Organic Regulations for Early 2018."
+A new EU Regulation on organic production and labelling of organic products was adopted in May of 2018 and it will enter into force on January 1, 2022.
+The entry into force of the Regulation, initially scheduled for 2021, was postponed due to the COVID-19 crisis and to give economic operators more time to prepare for the new rules.
+For more information about the new Organic Regulation, please see GAIN report "New EU Organic Regulation Entering Into Force in 2021 - Regulatory Update."
+(Please note that this report was published before the postponement and the dates included in the report were all postponed by a year.)